MrVauxs/pf2e-graphics/assets/library/sounds/README.md

 # PF2e Graphics Sounds Library

-## Addition
+## Contribution

-The files in this directory should be treated with an audio-editing program such as Audacity to make the sounds of equal volume and to convert them to `.wav` format.
+The files in this directory should be made of (roughly) equal volume and converted to `.wav` format.

 ## Licenses